 - Water Filters That Remove Fluoride

 One of the most common (and somewhat ironic) side effects of fluoride exposure is fluorosis, which is the permanent deformation of the teeth.
-It usually occurs in children during the first eight years of their life when their permanent teeth begin to form.
+This is why it usually occurs in children during the first eight years of their life when their permanent teeth begin to form.

 Another side effect of fluoride exposure is the negative impact on cognitive development in children.
 A study conducted in China, shows that children raised in areas with high concentrations of fluoride in drinking water, typically have an average in IQ.
 Especially when compared to children from areas with lower fluoride content.

 According to the study leader, Philippe Grandjean, this is due to the toxic effect that fluoride has on the developing brain.
-It has been said that the amount of fluoride that would be required to cause extreme signs of fluoride toxicity is 2 grams in adults, but only 16 milligrams in children.
+Some say the amount of fluoride that is necessary to cause extreme signs of fluoride toxicity is about 2 grams in adults but only 16 milligrams in children.